Really easy… Give these coconut curry mussels a try soon!

 How to serve spicy mussels…

 When I learned this recipe, I was served the spicy mussels with red rice or matta rice.
-You could also serve them with Basmati rice.
+Simple!

 If you like this recipe for spicy mussels, you might also like to try some of these…